Malayan sun bear: Distribution and habitat

 Like the sun bear, the Malayan sun bear lives within rainforests (both evergreen and deciduous) of diverse altitudes, ranging from coastal, lowland areas to mountainous regions of above 2000 m.

 Ecology and behavior

 Unlike the sun bear, the Malayan sun bear is primarily nocturnal, although it is also active in the daytime.
-However, equally to the sun bear, they do not hibernate like other bears due to their warm, tropical environment, which provides nutrients all year round.
+However, like the sun bear, they do not hibernate like other bears due to their warm, tropical environment, which provides nutrients all year round.

 Diet

 Similarly to the sun bear, the Malayan sun bear is omnivorous and eats fruit, honey, and nuts.
 The meat in their diet is composed of insects such as termites, bee larvae and beetle larvae.
 They can reach these foods with their long tongues (which can reach 30 cm) and claws.

 Human relations

 In 2025, the Malayan sun bear along with the Bornean sun bear (Helarctos malayanus euryspilus), were selected to be new campaign mascots for Visit Malaysia Year 2026.